International Adoption in Manitoba: Requirements, Costs, and Current Realities

 - Meet the specific requirements of the receiving country

-Each country has its own documentation requirements that must be included in or attached to the home study.
+Each country has its own documentation requirements that may need to be included in or attached to the home study.
 Some countries require specific forms of certification (apostille for countries party to the Hague Apostille Convention).
-Documents are typically required in both English and the official language of the sending country, which means certified translation costs.
+Translation and certification requirements vary by country and can add costs.

 The home study for international adoption is typically conducted through a licensed agency rather than through the public CFS system, because the agency has experience preparing documents that meet both provincial and foreign country standards.
-Home study costs through a licensed assessor run approximately $2,800 to $4,500.
+Home study costs through a licensed assessor start at approximately $2,800; confirm the current assessor fee and any country-specific additions.

 Realistic Costs